-The required Findings for approval of a Mining CUP pursuant to Development Code Section 85.06.040 and Section 88.03.060(k) have been met and the Project is consistent with all applicable land use policies and regulations of the County's General Plan and Development Code with the established Conditions of Approval in place.
-(See Exhibit G.)
+The required Findings (Exhibit D) for approval of a Mining CUP, pursuant to Development Code Section 85.06.040 and Section 88.03.060(k), have been made.
+The Borrow Pit No. 2 Project is consistent with all applicable land use policies and regulations of the County's General Plan and Development Code with the implementation of the required Conditions of Approval through the Borrow Pit No. 2 Project approval process.